TypeFox/monaco-languageclient/docs/advanced-usage/extended-mode.md

 ## Common Patterns

 ### Editor Lifecycle Management

+Consider how you manage the lifecycle of your editor, language client, and VS Code API wrapper.
+All of these take up resources and should be tracked & disposed of properly.

+For example, having a manager class to encapsulate initialization and disposal is one way to handle this:

 ```typescript
 class ExtendedEditorManager {
     private wrapper?: MonacoVscodeApiWrapper;
     private lcWrapper?: LanguageClientWrapper;
     private editorApp?: EditorApp;

     async initialize() {
         this.wrapper = new MonacoVscodeApiWrapper(vscodeApiConfig);
         await this.wrapper.init();

         this.lcWrapper = new LanguageClientWrapper();
         await this.lcWrapper.init(languageClientConfig);

         this.editorApp = new EditorApp(editorConfig);
         await this.editorApp.init(this.wrapper);
     }

     async dispose() {
         await this.editorApp?.dispose();
         await this.lcWrapper?.dispose();